Per-Tenant Cryptographic Isolation

 CREATE INDEX FORsyntax auto-detected - SHOW PROCEDURES — returns xrayGraphDB procedures in Neo4j-compatible format

-- shortestPath() — native BFS with bitset-based visited tracking
+- shortestPath() — native traversal implementation

 - Bolt v5 — full protocol compatibility with Neo4j 5.x drivers

-// Works identically to Neo4j CREATE INDEX function_name_idx FOR (n:Function) ON (n.name); // Neo4j-compatible procedure listing SHOW PROCEDURES; // Native BFS shortest path MATCH p = shortestPath( (a:Function {name: "main"}) -[:CALLS*..10]-> (b:Function {name: "render"}) ) RETURN p;
+// Works identically to Neo4j CREATE INDEX function_name_idx FOR (n:Function) ON (n.name); // Neo4j-compatible procedure listing SHOW PROCEDURES; // Native shortest path MATCH p = shortestPath( (a:Function {name: "main"}) -[:CALLS*..10]-> (b:Function {name: "render"}) ) RETURN p;

 // GFQL: Graph Frame Query Language // Dataframe-native graph queries SET GFQL_CONTEXT tenant='acme-corp'; FROM nodes(label='Function') .filter(complexity > 10) .hop(edge_type='CALLS', depth=3) .groupby('module') .agg(count=count(), avg_cx=avg('complexity')) .sort('avg_cx', desc=true) .limit(20);